ltebs-polimi/AY2122_II_Project-3/Acquisitions/README.md

 * Random Forest
 * SVM

-Among the reported classifiers, we chose Random Forest as it presented the best performances in terms of F1 score, overfitting and interpretability.
+Among the reported classifiers, we chose Random Forest as it showed the best performances in terms of F1 score, overfitting and interpretability.

-> Further details in *acquisition_protocol.pdf* file.
+> Further details in the *acquisition_protocol.pdf* file.